-For the majority of affiliate sites, organic traffic is the main source of customers.
-This means that the more sustainable and consistent the organic traffic is, the better.
+For most affiliate sites, organic traffic is the main source of customers.
+This means that the more sustainable and consistent the organic traffic is, the better the affiliate site valuation.

 The image below shows how SEMrush displays the keyword diversification of a website.
 It looks at the percentage of total traffic that is driven from that specific keyword:

-The image above shows that the highest-ranking keyword brings in just over 6 percent of the traffic.
-This is pretty good in terms of diversification.
-If a keyword accounts for more than 50% of the traffic, the website may be at risk long term, and the valuation will suffer.
+The image above shows that the highest-ranking keyword brings in 1.72% of the traffic.
+This is desirable in terms of diversification.
+If a single keyword accounts for more than 50% of the traffic, the website may be at risk long term, and the valuation will suffer.

 The next way to look at the organic health of your site is to view the diversification of organic traffic by the page.
 This is found by going to the “Pages” section in SEMrush.

 Take a look at your top pages and see how much Organic Traffic each is getting.
 Is one page receiving more than 50% of your organic traffic?
 If so, this can be a warning sign.
-Relying on a handful of keywords or one page to drive the bulk of the traffic is not smart.
-If for some reason those keywords or pages were removed, the site would become practically worthless.
+Relying on a handful of keywords or one page to drive the bulk of the traffic is not tactically smart.
+If, for some reason, those keywords or pages were removed, the site’s value would rapidly decline.